 So I Can’t Throw My Pots and Pans Away?

 Be Mindful: Not Every State Has the Same Recycling Laws:

 While you might be able to just bring your pots and pans to the curb in some states, other states are more careful and cautious about what takes up space in their landfills.
 Consult your local recycling authority for a precise answer regarding the legality of trashing your cookware.

 You can bring the lids along with the other cookware for recycling.
 There’s no reason to have them piled up in your cabinets if you can’t use them.
 Most likely, your cookware lids are either made of stainless steel, tempered glass, copper, or pre-seasoned cast iron.
 These are all recyclable materials, so you should be allowed to bring them into most recycling entities.

-By recycling your outdated pots and pans, you’re taking steps to reduce your carbon footprint, preventing the deterioration of the ozone layer, and promoting a healthier environment for us all.
+Through cookware recycling, you’re taking steps to reduce your carbon footprint, preventing the deterioration of the ozone layer, and promoting a healthier environment for us all.